Mountain views from the Caucasus drawn by J.A. Güldenstädt (1787-1791).1

 Botlikh is a small, unwritten language of the East Caucasian language family (Andic branch).
 I started working on this language by chance in 2017, when I was asked to edit and supplement a draft grammar sketch by the renowned Caucasiologist Mikhail Alexeyev.
 At some point this text will appear as a chapter in a new handbook on Caucasian languages.
 For now the latest draft version is available here.

 In 2019 I teamed up with Chiara Naccarato to investigate Botlikh’s unique agreement system (see our talks on this topic: 1, 2, 3 and a general overview handout).
 We are also in the process of translating and annotating Botlikh texts recorded by our predecessors, and plan to add new material to the corpus.
-Aigul Zakirova recorded some new material in 2021, and Sara Zadykian is currently glossing texts and editing translations.
+Aigul Zakirova recorded some new material in 2021, and Sara Zadykian and Polina Artemeva recorded new texts in 2022.
 Some general background on the language and our work (along with some alluring pictures) is given in these slides.
+Note that the slides are from 2019 and therefore not entirely up-to-date.

-I also manage an Instagram account about the Botlikh language, and I published some texts from the corpus in Botlikh and Russian here.
+I also manage an Instagram account about the Botlikh language, and I published some texts from the corpus here.

 Andi documentation (Zilo dialect)

 The Andi language is a neighbor of Botlikh.
 I am one of several people who have worked on various aspects of Andi grammar by studying the dialect of the village Zilo since 2016.
-A grammar sketch is currently in preparation, and we are working on transcribing and annotating a corpus of texts that were recorded during field trips.
+A grammar sketch is in preparation.

 Variation in unwritten languages